malyabansalper/Newsletter/README.md

 # Newsletter
-A fulstack website with API 's
+A fullstack website with API 's